-Satisfactory completion of a State-approved program with a minimum GPA of 2.75 overall (as confirmed on the transcript when the degree was granted), 2.75 in the teaching field, and 2.75 in professional studies courses with no grade below a C- in professional studies courses.
-Courses with grades below C- in the teaching field, professional studies (EDU courses), and general studies must be repeated and passed with the grade of C- or better.
-Courses that need to be repeated are taken at regularly scheduled class times.
-Courses with an "EDU" prefix may be repeated only one time.
-See education faculty advisor for further information.
-All course work taken to meet program requirements must be at college-level (100 or higher).
+- 1. Program Completion and GPA Check: Satisfactory completion of a State-approved program with a minimum GPA of 2.75 overall (as confirmed on the transcript when the degree was granted), 2.75 in the teaching field, and 2.75 in professional studies courses with no grade below a C- in professional studies courses.
+(Note: The division must insure that each accepted cohort of Class B program candidates meets or exceeds the minimum GPA of 3.0.) - 2.
+Successful Completion of Internship: Demonstrated readiness to teach through successful on-the-job performance as an intern.

-For students pursuing the elementary education programs, the 60 semester hours of general studies must include 12 semester hours in each of the following areas: English, mathematics, social science, and science.

-Furthermore, in accordance with Section 290-3-3.-02 (3) (b) 1., the division must insure that each accepted cohort of Class B program candidates meets or exceeds the minimum GPA of 3.0.

-2. Demonstrated readiness to teach through successful on-the-job performance as an intern.
 The internship takes place in an approved local school or facility.
 The internship shall be full-time for one semester and a minimum of 600 clock hours, with experiences of the intern progressing to the full responsibilities of the teacher for at least twenty days including at least 10 consecutive days.
 Students seeking certification in two or more distinct teaching fields shall complete an additional internship.
+(Please see additional policies related to internships below this section.) - 3. edTPA (Completed during internship): All teacher candidates are required to participate in edTPA, a performance-based, subject-specific assessment and support system to emphasize, measure and support the skills and knowledge that all teachers need from Day 1 in the classroom.
+A passing edTPA score in the 3-hour internship section is both a graduation and certification requirement of the Alabama State Department of Education and Spring Hill College. - 4.
+Program Completion: A teacher candidate must meet all the program requirements for degree conferral at Spring Hill College.
+Completion of the education program must occur within four years after unconditional admission to the program.
+A candidate who does not complete the program within a four- year period may apply for reinstatement.

+Internship Description and Policies

 An internship is required for completion of all undergraduate education programs at Spring Hill College.
 The education faculty will not waive the internship requirement.
 Additionally, the appropriate internship must be completed in an approved local school, under the administration of Spring Hill College education faculty.

 Secondary education internships will not be approved at a school which the intern attended.
 Interns may substitute teach for compensation, to be paid by the school district in question, in their assigned school upon satisfactory completion of the 20 full-time days of teaching and with their college supervisor's approval.

-Students are disallowed from enrolling in additional coursework during the internship semester.
+With the exception of required EDU courses that align with the senior semester, students are disallowed from enrolling in additional coursework during the internship semester.
 If circumstances arise which make additional coursework necessary, a request for approval by the education faculty must be made in writing to the division chair.
 Interns are required to be familiar with the current edition of The Guidebook for Professional Experiences: Internships.